aupac/ember-aupac-db-reverse-engineering/README.md

 You are able to fine tune they way it works via the `db-reverse-engineering/hibernate.reveng.xml` file.

-More information can be found in the [hibernate documentations](http://docs.jboss.org/tools/latest/en/hibernatetools/html/reverseengineering.html).
+More information can be found in the [hibernate documentation](http://docs.jboss.org/tools/latest/en/hibernatetools/html/reverseengineering.html).

-* If you find some useful strategies that others might be able to use, submit an issue and we can include in in the documentation somewhere.
+* If you find some useful strategies that others might be able to use, submit an issue and we can include it in the documentation somewhere.

 ### Commands